-Despite this, early childhood teachers who plan to teach 21st century skills such ICT capability in their centres and schools need to be wary of its use.
+Despite this, early childhood teachers who plan to teach 21st century skills such as ICT capability in their centres and schools need to be wary of its use.

 Studies have found that software is likely to more educationally effective if children have full control over it.
 Children need to be intellectually challenged and the teacher needs to play a role in facilitating the learning experience.